Table of Contents

 Web Programming introduces full-stack development of web applications using the latest web standards.

-- Covers client-side technologies such as HTML, CSS, JavaScript, React, and server-side technologies including Node.js, PHP and relational databases
+• Covers client-side technologies such as HTML, CSS, JavaScript, React, and server-side technologies, including Node.js, PHP, relational and NoSQL databases

-- Provides the ability to run React code directly within the zyBook
+• Provides the ability to run Node, React, and PHP code directly within the zyBook

-- Includes a new zyLab IDE that simplifies how students write and submit their lab solutions
+• Includes a zyLab IDE that simplifies how students write and submit their lab solutions

-Lead author Professor Frank McCown demonstrates the new zyLabs interface:
+Lead author Professor Frank McCown demonstrates the zyLabs interface:

 What is a zyBook?

-Web Programming is a web-native, interactive zyBook that helps students visualize concepts to learn faster and more effectively than with a traditional textbook.
-(Check out our research.)
+Web Programming is an interactive learning solution that helps students visualize concepts, enabling them to learn more effectively than with a traditional textbook.
+Check out our research.

 Author